Illinois' first all-women honor flight takes off from Midway

-CHICAGO (WLS) -- An honor flight out of Midway Airport will make history Wednesday as the first to be all-women in Illinois.
+CHICAGO (WLS) -- An honor flight out of Midway Airport made history Wednesday as the first to be all-women in Illinois.

 Honor flights are special missions that take military veterans to Washington, D.C. to honor their service to the country.

-On Wednesday morning, it will be all women onboard.
+On Wednesday morning, it was all women onboard.

 This comes after a year-long delay due to the COVID pandemic.